worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

 }
 ```

-However, this isn't very flexible, since it means that we'll need to create an entire new query each time we want get a specific amount of episodes.
-Luckily, GraphQL allows us to designate and pass variables to be used by the query.
+However, this isn't very flexible, since it means that we'll need to create an entire new query each time we want get a specific number of episodes.
+Luckily, GraphQL lets us pass variables as part of the query.
 For example, if we have a look in our GraphiQL explorer we can do the following (you might need to click on "QUERY VARIABLES" in the bottom-left corner to open it up):

 ![](../static/images/teamsForEducation/graphql-project/graphql-project-9.gif)

 You'll see that we can pass variables as a JSON object, and then within the query we can declare the expected variables in brackets (`( )`) right after the `query` command.
-Note that the variable names should always start with a dollar sign (`$`).
+The variable names should always start with a dollar sign (`$`).
 In our case we can specify that we are expecting `$count`.
 However, because GraphQL is [strongly typed language](https://en.wikipedia.org/wiki/Strong_and_weak_typing) we are required to declare what type of data `$count` will be.
-Luckily we know that it will be an `Int` value.
-An `Int` is essentially just a whole number that doesn't have a decimal.
-We then pass the value of `$count` directly to `episodes(first: $count)` .
-In order to replicate this within our JavaScript we can simply add variables to our body as follows:
+In this case, it will be an `Int` value.
+We then pass the value of `$count` directly to `episodes(first: $count)`.
+In order to replicate this within our JavaScript we can add variables to our body as follows:

 _If you are not familiar with the concept of strongly typed languages you can have a look at [the following guide](https://flaviocopes.com/loosely-strongly-typed) by [Glavio Copes](https://flaviocopes.com/)._